 A roll-off truck has a rectangular footprint, and utilizes wheels to facilitate rolling an open-top dumpster container back and forth from its lock-in place on the truck bed.

-Roll-offs are indispensable in garbage haul, demolition, construction and other industrial-type sites today, but interestingly enough it did not even exist before the 1950s.
-It was a trash mover from Portland, Oregon, named Harold Alexander who was frustrated by the truck equipment he was using, and understanding the limitations of design-to-job, created a blueprint of a roll-off prototype that would make his life a whole lot easier.
+Roll-offs are indispensable in garbage haul, demolition, construction and other industrial-type sites today.
+However, they didn’t even exist before the 1950s.
+A trash mover from Portland, Oregon, named Harold Alexander was frustrated by the truck equipment he was using.
+Understanding the limitations of design-to-job, he created a blueprint of a roll-off prototype.

 The roll-off truck continued to evolve after Harold Alexander set that ball rolling, and several innovations have been made since – such as a side hoist attachment for side loading – in the following years.

-- Large-Scale Clean Up: All kinds of situations arise, like natural disasters, that leave an unexpectedly large quantity of debris in their wake.
+- All kinds of situations arise, like natural disasters, that leave an unexpectedly large quantity of debris in their wake.
 Roll-off trucks are indispensable in situations like this where time is of the essence for rehabilitation and renewal activities to begin.

 What Is The Average Size Of Roll-Off Containers?

 Containers used for roll-off trucks come in several sizes that are determined by the quantity of debris they can hold:

 - Ideal for heavy materials like concrete, dirt and sand removal projects.